-In his seventh season at the helm of The University of Alabama men's and women's cross country and track & field programs in 2018, head coach Dan Waters has made an undeniable impact on the Crimson Tide.
-Waters has unified and transformed the program and made it one of the nation’s most improved track & field and cross country programs.
+In his eighth season at the helm of The University of Alabama men's and women's cross country and track & field programs in 2018-19, head coach Dan Waters has made an extraordinary impact on the Crimson Tide.
+Waters has unified and transformed the program and made it one of the nation’s best track & field and cross country programs during his tenure.

 Since taking over the program in June of 2011, Waters has completely remade the Alabama program.
 A multi-million dollar facelift of the Sam Bailey Track & Field Complex dramatically changed the functionality and capabilities of the facility.
 Those improvements are an outward reflection of the overhaul that has occurred within the team.
-In six years with Waters as head coach, Alabama has developed into a complete program featuring top student-athletes in all disciplines.
+In seven years with Waters as head coach, Alabama has developed into a complete program featuring top student-athletes in all disciplines.

 The 2018 track & field season saw the Crimson Tide men capture the program's first USTFCCCA Program of the Year Award, presented annually to the cross country and track & field program with the best combined finishes at the NCAA cross country, indoor and outdoor championships.
 Alabama earned the honor on the strength of a fifth-place finish at the NCAA outdoor meet, a ninth-place finish at the indoor championships and a 14th-place finish at the NCAA Cross Country Championships.

 The top-5 finish at the NCAA Outdoor Track & Field Championships was the first for the Tide since 1986 and gave UA its first back-to-back top-10 outdoor placings since finishing seventh and sixth in 2000 and 2001.
 The eighth place finish indoors also gave the Tide back-to-back indoor top-10 finishes for the first time since finishing fourth and second in 2001 and 2002.